revolist/revogrid-docs/guide/CONTRIBUTING.md

 After you've made sure all tests pass:

 1. Push your changes to your fork.
-2. Submit a pull request to the Revogrid repository.
+2. Submit a pull request to the RevoGrid repository.
 3. Provide a detailed description of your changes and reference the issue number.

 ### Commit Message Format